Stellan Sparks was born with the fingers on his right hand all fused together, “kind of like a paddle,” his family said.

 Once the crafters are connected with the recipient, they decide on the price point for materials and shipping.
 If the price is a problem, some people offer to support the cost and some knitters create gloves for free.
 Both Sparks and Barone offered to pay for materials, but their knitters declined.

-Now that summer is approaching in the U.S., Rosen expects more requests to come from people in the Southern Hemisphere, which is entering fall.
+Members of the knitting group are also busy during the summer in the U.S., when more requests come from people in the Southern Hemisphere as it enters fall.

 “I just want to shout it to the world that accessibility comes in all shapes and sizes, disability is not bad or scary or wrong, and anywhere in the world that you are, you belong, and we are so glad you are here,” Rosen said.